Tabular Transformers for Modeling Multivariate Time Series: TabBERT: Unsupervised Learning of Multivariate time series Representation

 \subsection{Hierarchical Tabular BERT}

 In order to learn representations for multivariate tabular data, we use a recipe similar to the one employed for training language representation using BERT.
 The encoder is trained through masked language modeling (MLM), i.e by predicting masked tokens.
-More formally, given a table with $M$ rows and $N$ columns (or fields), an input $t_j$ to TabBERT is represented as a windowed series of time-dependent rows,
+More formally, given a table with $M$ rows and $N$ columns (or fields), an input, $t$, to TabBERT is represented as a windowed series of $T$ time-dependent rows,

-where $T$ (\(\ll\)$M$) is the number of contiguous rows, and $i$ is a window offset (or stride).
+where $T$ (\(\ll\)$M$) is the number of consecutive rows, and selected with a window offset (or stride).
 TabBERT is a variant of BERT, which accommodates the temporal nature of rows in the tabular input.
 As shown in \Fig{diag:tabbert}, TabBERT encodes the series of transactions in a hierarchical fashion.
 The field transformer processes rows individually, creating transaction/row embeddings.
 These transaction embeddings are then fed to a second-level transformer to create sequence embeddings.
 In other words, the field transformer tries to capture intra-transaction relationships (local), whereas the sequence transformer encodes inter-transaction relationships (global), capturing the temporal component of the data.
-Note that hierarchical transformer has already been proposed in NLP in order to hierarchically model documents \cite{pappagari2019hierarchical,zhang-etal-2019-hibert,garg2019multiresolution}.
+Note that hierarchical transformer has already been proposed in NLP in order to hierarchically model documents \cite{pappagari2019hierarchical,zhang-etal-2019-hibert}.

 Many pre-trained transformer models on domain specific data have recently been successfully applied in various downstream tasks.
-More specifically, BioBERT \cite{lee2020biobert}, VideoBERT \cite{sun2019videobert}, ERNIE \cite{zhang2019ernie}, ClinicalBERT \cite{huang2019clinicalbert} are pre-trained efficiently on various domains, such as biomedical, YouTube videos, knowledge graph, and clinical electronic health record, respectively.
-Representations from these BERT variants have shown to achieve SOTA results for different tasks ranging from video captioning to hospital readmission.
+More specifically, BioBERT \cite{lee2020biobert}, VideoBERT \cite{sun2019videobert}, ClinicalBERT \cite{huang2019clinicalbert} are pre-trained efficiently on various domains, such as biomedical, YouTube videos, and clinical electronic health record, respectively.
+Representations from these BERT variants achieve SOTA results on tasks ranging from video captioning to hospital readmission.
 In order to ascertain the richness of learned TabBERT representation, we study two downstream tasks: classification (\Sec{sec:classification}) and regression (\Sec{sec:regression}).